ctu-mrs/uvdar_core/README.md

 ![](.fig/thumbnail.jpg)

 ## Description
+This package contains the core signal processing and pose estimation software components of the UVDAR system necessary for running it on a MAV.

 * the UVDAR system is a visual mutual relative localization system for cooperating micro-scale UAVs
 * based on ultraviolet-sensitive cameras and blinking ultraviolet markers